 Have you seen someone homeless who you think might need help?

-If you are concerned about someone over 18* that you have seen sleeping rough in England or Wales, you can use a service called “StreetLink” to connect them with help.
+If you are concerned about someone over 18* that you have seen sleeping rough in England or Wales, you can get in touch with Streetlink to connect them with help.
 This service is available country-wide.

 Guests who come to Open Door and need help with housing are referred to Cheltenham’s local outreach team.
-This is the same team that will be contacted by StreetLink if you make a report by their website or app.
+This is the same team that will be contacted by StreetLink if you make a report.
 When Open Door is closed, StreetLink is usually the quickest way to connect someone with help.

 Thank you for taking the time to help someone who needs it.